TiarkRompf/scala3/README.md

 ```

 Importantly, the arguments must be *capabilities*, following the [definition](https://docs.scala-lang.org/scala3/reference/experimental/cc.html#capabilities-and-capturing-types) used by
 the Scala 3 capture checker.
-Passing a non-capability to `@kill` will not do anything.
+Passing a non-capability to `@kill` will have no effect.

 ### Returning Implicits